edkranz/secret-santa-sms/README.md

 # Secret Santa SMS

-A Python application that performs a Secret Santa draw and sends SMS notifications via Twilio to each participant with their assigned recipient.
+A Python application that performs a Secret Santa draw and sends SMS notifications via Twilio to each participant with their assigned recipient, without spoiling the surprise for the organiser!

 ## Features